Problems with Mould and Mildew

 Both are caused by dampness.
 Condensation in your home – the result of humid air from activities such as bathing, cleaning, cooking and even breathing release water vapour into the air which, leading to condensation and eventually mould.
 This can affect all homes – even new builds with apparently good insulation and ventilation.

 Damp and mould are caused by excess moisture.
 Moisture in buildings can be caused by leaking pipes, rising damp in basements or ground floors, or rain seeping in because of damage to the roof or around window frames.
 In new homes damp will often occur while the water used during the building process is still drying out.
-Houses with poor insulation can encourage mould growth, including on the ceiling.
+Houses with poor insulation can encourage problems with mould and mildew to be worse - especially on ceilings.
 When warmer, more humid air meets the cold wall, condensation forms, contributing to mould problems.

 Do not ignore mould in your home